cliulinnaeus/FPGA_AWG/README.md

 ## Tutorial

 ### General Description
-To run the AWG program, run the following
+To run the AWG program, run the following in the _FPGA_AWG_ directory
 ```
 python3 test_FPGA_AWG.py
 ```